DPDK/dpdk/doc/guides/vdpadevs/mlx5.rst

 .. note::

-   Due to external dependencies, this driver is disabled in default configuration of the "make" build.
-It can be enabled with ``CONFIG_RTE_LIBRTE_MLX5_VDPA_PMD=y`` or by using "meson" build system which will detect dependencies.
+   This driver is enabled automatically when using "meson" build system which will detect dependencies.